MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Maths-Functions/README.md

 ```

-### areaOfTraiangle
+### areaOfTriangle

-This function will return the area of a traingle when passed the base and height.
+This function will return the area of a triangle when passed the base and height.

 #### Example code